ariessunfeld/raman-spectroscopy/README.md

 ## Automatic
 - Download the [latest release](https://github.com/ariessunfeld/raman-spectroscopy/releases/download/raman-dp-id/raman-dp-id.zip) from GitHub
 - Open Finder and unzip the latest release (by double-clicking the `.zip` file)
-- **Right-click** `launcher.command`, click Open, then click Open again.
+- **Right-click** `mac_launcher.command`, click Open, then click Open again.
-  - Note: If this does not open a new Terminal window automatically, open the Terminal, navigate to the folder containing `launcher.command`, execute `ls` to make sure you see that file, then run `chmod +x launcher.command` to give this file executable privileges.
+  - Note: If this does not open a new Terminal window automatically, open the Terminal, navigate to the folder containing `mac_launcher.command`, execute `ls` to make sure you see that file, then run `chmod +x mac_launcher.command` to give this file executable privileges.
 Then repeat this step.

 ## Manual
 - Download the [latest release](https://github.com/ariessunfeld/raman-spectroscopy/releases/download/raman-dp-id/raman-dp-id.zip) from GitHub